bymattlee/bymattlee-11ty-starter/README.md

 * Info about class namespacing can be found in `src/assets/scss/main.scss`
 * Default unit of measurement is **vw**
 * Utilizes a custom utility-first CSS approach; available classes can be found in `assets/src/scss/8-utilities`
-* Production builds will remove unused CSS (PurgeCSS)
+* Unused CSS (PurgeCSS) will be removed in staging and production builds

 ##### Scripts
 * Utilizes ES2015+ syntax and modules with Babel transpiling
 * Includes a custom Modernizr build (based on references in the .scss and .js files), linting (ESLint), concatenation, minification and sourcemap creation
-* JS files located in the `src/assets/js` directory will be bundled into `dist/assets/js/main.min.js`
-* `main.js` in `src/assets/js` serves as the main JS file that includes and runs all modules
+* `main.js` in `src/assets/js` serves as the main JS file that includes and runs all modules and will be compiled to `dist/assets/js/main.min.js`
 * All local modules should be placed in `src/assets/js/modules`
 * All vendor JS can be manually added to `src/assets/js/vendors` if not found on NPM
 * `.eslintrc` contains the settings for ESLint